nzrugby/FruitCart/README.md

 After you finish all above steps you can run this app.
 Still in this app directory type 'npm start' first to pack the all the dependent files.
 Then run 'npm run server' to start the application.
 The only thing you need to be aware is webpack.config.js and package.json.
 After you download all the files you'd better backup these two files.
 For they might be modified when you install the following packages.
 Sometimes the different version may incur the problems.

 Because this demo mainly focuses on React components and their communications, layout and CSS are not optimized.
 You can modify them to make the UI better.
+Also I used array and json object to simulate the data for simplicity.
+You can use json file or database to import the data.

 The following is snapshot of this demo.
 ![react1](https://user-images.githubusercontent.com/31294078/35707918-90f213ee-0810-11e8-8cb7-13287f2d405a.jpg)